calugo/calugo.github.io/content/posts/Constraints in Mechanics and automatic differentiation./index.md

 ### Webassembly Implementation.

 <div style = "text-align: justify">
-This project was made with the excuse of developing the numerical work and the visualisation independently.
-As I have several little projects which can make use of this.
-So, essentially for a set of functions in a given file, we can expose the methods to run in the browser as follows:
+This project was made with the excuse of developing the numerical work and the visualisation independently, and being able to share it on the blog, taking advantage of the lovely threejs library.
+To achieve this, the set of functions in a given file, can be accessed by the javascript scope as follows:
 </div>

 1. Import the Pyodide javascript module in the head of your document: